filecoin-station/fil-deal-ingester/README.md

    ./target/release/fil-deal-ingester StateMarketDeals.json > generated/StateMarketDeals.ndjson
    ```

-   WARNING: This will take very long (more than 1 hour).
+   This will take about 3-5 minutes to complete.

 The output is NOT committed to git, you can find it in `./generated/StateMarketDeals.ndjson`